cosmos/cosmos-sdk/docs/basics/app-anatomy.md

 Protobuf generates a `QueryServer` interface for each module, containing all the service methods.
 A module's [`keeper`](#keeper) then needs to implement this `QueryServer` interface, by providing the concrete implementation of each service method.
 This concrete implementation is the handler of the corresponding gRPC query endpoint.

-Finally, each module should also implement the `RegisterQueryService` method as part of the [`AppModule` interface](#application-module-interface).
+Finally, each module should also implement the `RegisterServices` method as part of the [`AppModule` interface](#application-module-interface).
 This method should call the `RegisterQueryServer` function provided by the generated Protobuf code.

 ### Legacy Querier